 - Central nervous system - There is increasing evidence that alcohol initiates central as well as peripheral reactions.
 Synergistically it might have a hypertensive action.

 - Sympathetic nervous system - Alcohol consumption increases sympathetic nervous system activation, which constricts blood vessels and raises blood pressure.

 - Baroreceptors - Alcohol diminishes the baro (presso) reflex by interacting with receptors in the brain stem.

 - Renin-angiotensin-aldosterone system - The serum levels of vasoactive substances such as renin-aldosterone have been reported to be affected by alcohol ingestion.

-- Intracellular calcium and vascular reactivity - Alcohol consumption shows constriction of blood vessels due to shifts in the calcium ion binding of arterial causes increased sensitivity to endogenous vasoconstrictors.
+- Intracellular calcium and vascular reactivity - Alcohol consumption shows the constriction of blood vessels.
+It is due to shifts in the calcium ion binding of arterial causes increased sensitivity to endogenous vasoconstrictors.

 - Endothelium and oxidative stress